pipeforce/pipeforce.github.io/docs/guides/messaging/40_webhooks.md

 The possible parameters to create a webhook are:

 - `eventKey` = The key, the pipelines will listen to (required).
-- `payloadHandling` = What to do with the payload, before it is send to the messaging queues.
+- `payloadType` = (optional) What to do with the payload, before it is send to the messaging queues.
 Possible values are:
   - `raw` = The payload will be send without any conversion.
   - `base64` = The payload will be encoded to base64 (default).
   - `ignore` = No payload will be send with the webhook message even if specified in the request.
+- `maxPayloadLength` = (optional) The max allowed number of bytes in the payload (body) of the webhook.
+If bigger, the webhook will be rejected.
+Default value is `512000` (500KB).
+The maximum possible value for this is `4194304` (4MB).

 As `eventKey` define the internal unique name of the webhook.
 It's good practise that this name is lower case, grouped by periods and starts with prefix `webhook.`.
 The result after executing the [`webhook.put`](/docs/api/commands#webhookput-v1) command is a JSON document like this: